koffis/react-native-test-app/README.md

 # YRGallery

 YRGallery is a simple mobile app, which work with [unsplash](https://unsplash.com/) api.
-You can get 20 new, old or most popular photos, and information about them, like author and comment.
+You can get 30 new, old or most popular photos, and information about them, like author and comment.
+Also you can find photos with key-word help, and visit user profile, with his own portfolio.

 ## Installation